 Benefits:

 How I Use Super8 Videography: Unlike digital videography, Super8 requires a very intentional approach as each cartridge can film about 3.5 minutes of footage at a time.
 This type of videography is best for those who love nostalgic, vintage vibes.
 This type of video does not record sound – only motion.
+I’ve loved getting to use it for date nights, pregnancy announcements, weddings, and more!
+It’s a great addition to any package if seeing your story or brand come to life via video is important to you!

 What It Is: Digital video is a format that records moving images and sound electronically.
 Modern video recording is usually digital, with data stored on memory cards or drives.